Leon Chechemian

 Leon Chechemian (Mar Leon) (1848–1920) was an Armenian Christian cleric.
 In 1897, he was a founder of the Free Protestant Episcopal Church (full name: Free Protestant Episcopal Church of England), and that church's first primus.
 He is also considered an episcopus vagans.

+Early life

+Chechemian or Checkemian was born in Malatya, Eastern Anatolia to parents Jacob and Rose (née Gruchian).
+His family were originally Armenian Apostolic and converted to Armenian Catholics when he was 13.

 Ministry, 1866-circa 1879

 Chechemian was ordained as a priest on 27 November 1866 by Leon Chorchorunian (lived 1822–1897), the Armenian Catholic Church's archbishop of Malatya.

 In this capacity, Chechemian served at Besui (1866–1868), Aintab (1868), Gurum (1868–1877) and then moved to Malatya.

 At Malatya, probably in 1878 or thereabouts, Chechemian was blessed as vardapet, a highly educated celibate priest, or archimandrite, who is a doctor of theology.
 A vardapet may hold rank similar to that of a bishop, though without the power to ordain priests.

 In 1890, Chechemian was described as "an Armenian Catholic priest of the highest degree" who received "his degree of very honourable doctor" from Chorchorunian on 23 April 1878, and was later, while in Constantinople, "referred to as a prominent, well known dignitary."